 - The format is defined in the packet_layout.xml file.
 Look into the generated Message Catalog for details.

 The complete set of messages is sorted by message groups.
 The messages (MessageIDs) of one message group (MessageGroupID) define the interface of a device type and describe how it can be controlled.
 Think of a dimmer for example.
 This type of device may support a request to set the brightness, another request for configuration and a third one for a brightness animation.
 These three messages would be the dimmer interface and could be defined in a message group "dimmer".
 Of course, a specific dimmer implementation may support only a part of the messages in the message group.

 The use of MessageGroupIDs and MessageIDs for identification of messages is done to strengthen thinking about device types and their interfaces rather than thinking about single messages.
 If new devices are developed and messages are defined, think about the whole interface and decide which one to change wisely.
-Any such change should also be discussed in the forums.

 One SHC device (e.g. a weather station) may support more than one of these interfaces, thus supporting messages with different MessageGroupIDs.
 This is especially true for the "Generic" message group, which is designed to be used by many devices.